jcarrano/antidox/doc/source/templating.rst

 Places cross-reference entries (``sphinx.addnodes.index``).
 Additionally, if its parent has an ``ids`` attribute, it registers it in the proper domain.

+Attributes:

+``key``
+  String to be used as ``key`` for the alphabetical index.
+It is usually a single letter (the first in the indexed name), but a word can be used too.
+  For more information see the documentation for sphinx.addnodes.indexnode_.

 .. _antidox-fakeroot:

 ``<antidox:fakeroot>``